3menu/astrowind/src/pages/terms.md

 ## Disputes Resolution

-If You have any concern or dispute about the Service, You agree to first try to resolve the dispute informally by contacting FAR QR via our supported contact channels.
+If You have any concern or dispute about the Service, You agree to first try to resolve the dispute informally by contacting FAR QR via the supported contact channels.

 ## United States Legal Compliance